histamine intolerance food list low histamine diet

 The Histamine Intolerance Food List - 187 Foods to Eat and Avoid on a Low Histamine Diet

-Similar to seasonal allergies or a food allergy, a reaction to histamine is inflammatory.
+Similar to seasonal allergies or a food allergy (1), a reaction to histamine is inflammatory.
 Histamine is a neurotransmitter that travels through your body in your bloodstream and helps break down food in your stomach.

-Since histamine is something that your body naturally makes, eating high histamine foods usually won’t have negative side effects.
+Since histamine is something that your body naturally makes, eating high histamine foods shouldn't have negative side effects.
+The body is very capable of breaking histamine down and rendering it harmless.

-However, for people who have a hard time breaking down excess histamine, eating certain foods can trigger symptoms or make them even worse.
+Well, that's the case for people without histamine intolerance!
+For those of you who have too much histamine in their body, who have a hard time breaking down excess histamine, eating certain foods can trigger symptoms or make them even worse (2).

 For these individuals, eating healthy, natural foods such as vegetables and fruits simply isn't enough.
-You need to be focussing on low histamine fruits, vegetables and all other foods.
+You need to be focussing on eating only those low in histamine!

 Get the free food list!